The Ultimate Powerhouse Team

 Senior Dancers; Parents are now no longer part of the communication process between dancer and teacher.
 Parents communicate with the studio manager and director, about finances or the dancer’s health, unless it is some sort of unusual circumstance.
 Dancers will often come home and vent to their parents (not only about dance- but about life!) but it doesn’t mean they want their parent to step in and pass on what they have vented!
 When it is important, they must communicate it and discuss it themselves, with the director.

 When it comes to competition choreography, the repertoire for the season is structured like a pyramid.
 ALL team members participate in a production group piece.
 From there, we will break the teams down into large groups, smaller groups, duo/trios and finally solos.
+Our group dances take precedence over any "special", as that is, after all, what team is about!
 All of the choreography is by invitation only with the director casting the groups, duo/trios, and selecting soloists.
 Senior dancers are able to REQUEST certain choreographers and/or duo/trio partners but final decisions are made by the director.